shironxn/disc-promo-bot/readme.md

-# DISCORD PROMOTION SELFBOT
+# DISCORD AUTO PROMOTION SELFBOT

 <img src="https://i.pinimg.com/originals/b2/2a/a2/b22aa22b2f3f55b6468361158d52e2e7.gif" width="100%"></img>

 This project is a Discord selfbot designed to automatically manage promotions and advertising within Discord servers.
+It provides a convenient solution for users to schedule and automate promotional activities, ensuring efficient and timely dissemination of information across Discord communities.

 ## Warning